intel-retail/documentation/docs_src/use-cases/automated-self-checkout/catalog/Apply-Env.md

      - Pipeline script to be run.
      - ``yolov5s.sh``, ``yolov5s_effnetb0.sh``, ``yolov5s_full.sh``

-.. _checkout_env:

-Automated Self-checkout Environment Variables
+## Automated Self-checkout Environment Variables
 *************************************************

 You can use the following environment variables for the EVAM workloads.